rewanthtammana/policy-terminator-bot/README.md

 * [ ] Add discord/MS teams/mail notification support
 * [ ] Add descriptive message in slack notifications like name of policy violated
 * [ ] Add auto-generation scripts for demonstration
+* [ ] Send message to specific user but for this we need to have user slack id.
+    * [ ] For this, maybe we can make an annotation mandatory something like deployment/deployerID.
+    * [ ] We extract this user ID information from here & send notifications to the specific user.
+* [ ] As we discussed about interactive messages, maybe we can add something like automatic fix.
+So, we will give 3 options when a policy is violated.
+Operation on the resource, `yes`/`no`/`fix`?
+We can maybe have automatic fixes in place.
+    * [ ] But being from the security background, I feel this might be tricky.
+What if someone tampers with the data being sent to the webhook?
+Maybe we need to think about a way to ensure the data isn't tampered.
+For ex, there's a possibility for the user to edit the pod/namespace name & he will be elevated privileges to perform deletion operations.

+### Security observations

+* This will be a critical piece for security because it is capable of deleting anything.
+All it requires is a small mistake in code/misconfiguration in policy.
+* This binary should be built in a GitOps approach.
+Whenever the policy terminator bot code is changed, the PR must be reviewed by someone from security team.
+The same rule should be applied to helm charts as well because we don't want anyone to accidentally tamper with the namespaces
+* Active monitoring should be performed from k8s pov to ensure that no one is making changes to the policies by logging.
+There should be alerts configured for whenever someone makes changes to kyverno policies directly from the system.

+* Need to ensure this binary isn't exfilterated into other systems.
+All it requires is